 2. Keep Eyes Cool

 Apply something cool under and over the eyes.
-You could soak a flannel in cold water and hold over the eyes, or use ice that is well wrapped.
+You could soak a flannel in cold water and hold over the eyes, or use ice or a small bag of frozen peas that is well wrapped in material.
+A face wash cloth works for this.
 Don’t let ice touch the skin as it can cause ice-burns.

 You could also try cooling slices of cucumber, or two teaspoons that have been chilled in the fridge.